Your FREE copy of KETO & PALEO Oodles of Low-Carb Noodles Cookbook Signup Here

 With the predominant taste sensation being fattiness from this oily fish, choose a white wine with loads of viscosity to match.
 Viscosity is thickness.
 This can be achieved by choosing a white wine with higher alcohol (14% or higher).
 The alcohol adds thickness or creaminess to the wine, making it a great match for the fattiness of salmon.
 A barrel-fermented and/or aged Chardonnay with malolactic fermentation is perfect.

-HOW IS KETO LOW-CARB PALEO BAKED SALMON & BRUSSEL SPROUTS PREPARED?Print
+HOW IS KETO LOW-CARB PALEO BAKED SALMON & BRUSSELS SPROUTS PREPARED?Print

 KETO LOW-CARB PALEO BAKED SALMON & BRUSSEL SPROUTS